 - Enter a value against which the condition is evaluated.
 Depending on your resource group type and field, this field may be populated with available options, such as AWS account IDs.
 For Oracle Cloud Infrastructure (OCI), if you select Compartment ID as the condition field, the value field contains a hierarchical tree of the resources by compartment.
 This lets you choose parent compartments, with all of their child compartments, or child compartments individually, as shown:

 - Add another condition, choosing whether both conditions must be met (AND) or just one (OR) for the condition to be satisfied.
 In the case of multiple conditions, Lacework evaluates the conditions sequentially.
 Note that there can be only one condition type within a condition group.

 - Optionally, add a nested condition by creating a group.
 Nested conditions are evaluated if their parent conditions are satisfied.
-In the following example, resource tags are evaluated for resources that belong to the us-west-2 region, for example:
+In the following example, resource tags are evaluated for resources that belong to the us-west-2 region.